 Pre-application advice is a good way of getting feedback on your development proposals and can increase your chances of submitting a successful planning application.
-The advice provided will guide customers through the issues and policies relevant to their scheme, based on the information submitted with the request.
+The advice provided will guide you through the issues and policies relevant to your scheme, based on the information submitted with the request.

 We will also advise on how issues should be approached and give an indication of whether a scheme is likely to be successful, but no guarantees can or will be given about the decision that will be made on any such application.